MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 ### Allow secure connection over HTTPS

 The setting corresponding to the HTTP Strict-Transport-Security header informs the browser that it should only connect to the website over HTTPS, even if the user enters "http://" in the address bar.
-It helps prevent man-in-the-middle attacks by ensuring that all communication with the server is encrypted and protect against certain types of attacks, such as protocol downgrade attacks and cookie hijacking
+It helps prevent man-in-the-middle attacks by ensuring that all communication with the server is encrypted and protect against certain types of attacks, such as protocol downgrade attacks and cookie hijacking.

 For security reasons this setting cannot be modified

 ### Include referrer information in HTTP headers

 The Referrer-Policy HTTP header is used to control how much information about the origin of the request (referrer information) is disclosed in the HTTP headers when a user navigates from one page to another.
-This header helps control privacy and security aspects related to referrer information
+This header helps control privacy and security aspects related to referrer information.

-Values

 | **Value**                     | **Description**                                                                                                                                                  |
 |-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|